Original research completed in July 2018, and minor revisions August 2024.

 Logo: World Fairtrade Organisation in black block letters around five figures (in various shades of blue and green) coming together to form a circle.

 This is an excellent and widely-respected fair trade certification by the World Fair Trade Association.
-If you’re a frequent visitor to Trade Aid you might have seen it on the chocolates and other products in store.
+If you’re a visitor to Trade Aid physical stores or online store you might have noticed it on their food products.
+It is also explained on the Trade Aid website.

 What products have this certification?